Verbit

 How AI can scale your Title II compliance efforts

-During this interactive session, our speakers will cover:
+During this session, our speakers covered:

 • How to integrate accessibility into course design and content workflows from day one